|Photos||Video & Audio||Blogs||Statistics||Archive||Shop||Mobile|

 If great batsmen average over 50, then Andy Flower, who was born today, is right up there with the best, having done so over a 63-Test career in a side that hardly ever won.
 A tough, uncompromising character, and master of the reverse-sweep, his record is even more extraordinary given his regular role as wicketkeeper and past dalliances as captain.
 In 11 Tests between November 2000 and November 2001, Flower made 1466 runs at the unbelievable average of 133.27.
 That included one of the most heroic displays in Test history: 142 and 199 not out against South Africa in Harare, a match in which only three other Zimbabweans reached even 20.
 His immensely brave act of defiance in the 2003 World Cup - when he donned a black armband to protest against the "death of democracy" - was inevitably followed by his retirement.
 Like many former cricketers, Flower took up coaching and in 2009 he was given charge of a struggling England.
 In his first three years, England won the Ashes at home and away, took their first ICC title (World Twenty20 in 2010), and became the No. 1 Test side.

 Birth of Alf Valentine, the West Indian left-arm spinner who came to England in 1950 with only two first-class matches under his belt and left a folk hero after he and his pal Sonny Ramadhin had bowled West Indies to a coming-of-age series victory.
 The bespectacled Valentine gave the ball a real rip, and in that 1950 series he took 33 wickets in only four Tests.
 But as his career progressed, Valentine increasingly managed thrift - his economy rate was 1.95 runs per over - but not penetration: he took seven five-fors in his first 16 Tests, and only one in his last 20.
-After his playing days, he lived in America.
-He passed away a month after his 74th birthday.
+After his playing days, he lived in America, where he died at 74.

 Once upon a time Jimmy Adams was Test cricket's most immovable object.
 On this day Adams scored an unbeaten 208 against New Zealand in Antigua, and took his average - in his 24th Test - up to a monstrous 68.33.
 But that was Adams' zenith: in 30 Tests that followed, he averaged a mere 25.